alal4465/CTF_Writeups/ROP Emporium[badchars-64bit]/README.md

 badchars are characters that will not appear in memory the way we expect them to
 and therefore will cause unexpected behaviour.

-for example: a null byte is the most common bad char as it will usually(not in this challange though) terminate strings.
+for example: a null byte is the most common bad char as it will usually(not in this challange though) terminate our input.

 we are granted with a list of bad chars when we execute the binary.